QSO J0529−4351: Characteristics

 The redshift of J0529−4351 is 3.962.
 The object itself is classified as a radio-quiet quasar.
 Fitting accretion models to the spectra yields an accretion rate of matter onto the black hole of 280 to 490 solar masses per year for an accretion disk around the black hole observed at an angle of zero to 60 degrees, with accretion occurring near the Eddington limit.
-The mass of the black hole is estimated at 17 billion solar masses, and the total bolometric luminosity is 10^{48.37} ergs per second.
+The total bolometric luminosity is estimated at 10^{48.37} ergs per second.

-In September 2025, the black hole was found to have a mass of only equivalent to one billion suns, making it much smaller as expected, compared to the previous observation in 2024.
+The mass of the black hole was earlier estimated at 17 billion solar masses.
+However, in September 2025, the black hole was found to have a mass of only equivalent to one billion suns, making it much smaller as expected, compared to the previous observation in 2024.
 Astronomers also noted the gas from the black hole wasn't shown as rotating, but instead it was being released at rapid speeds.